FacundoRocha18/InventoryManagementSystem-Coursera/InventoryManagementSystem/README.md

 - Usability:
   - The app should have clear prompts and a menu system.
   - The app should have easy navigation with number-based menu choices.
-  - The app should have helpful error messages and confimations.
+  - The app should have helpful error messages and confirmations.

-## Objectives
+### Main Objectives

 - Build a working console app that meets all functional and non-functional requirements.
 - Demonstrate understanding of control structures, methods, and data structures.

-## Top-Down Approach
+## 3. Design Outline

+### Overall Goal

-- High-Level Objective: Develop an inventory management system where the user can manage products through the console.
+Develop an inventory management system where the user can manage products through the console.

+### Major functions

+- Products Management: Creating, updating, and removing product data.
+- Stock Operations: Handling inventory quantity changes like sells, restock, etc.
-- Core System Actions:
+- System Navigation: User interface and input flow.
-  - Products management: Manage different type of products.
-  - Stock management: Manage the stock of the different products.
-  - Inventory management: Manage the store inventory.

-- Components:
+### Major functions break-down

-  - Program: This will be the
+- Program: This module will initialize the application, display the User Interface, and coordinate the different modules.
+- UserInterface
 - Products
 - Inventory

+### Modules

+#### Each core function will be developed as an independent module

+- UserInterface
+- Inventory
+- Product

+#### The main core functions will be tied together by the main class

+- Program

+### Flow Chart / Diagram

+#### This will include a class diagram outlining the relationships between Program, UserInterface, Product, and Inventory modules

+### Transition to pseudocode

+WIP

+### Pseudocode

+WIP

+### Tasks

+WIP

+### Code Components

+WIP

+## 4. Technology Stack

+- Language: C#
+- Platform: .NET Console App
+- IDE: Visual Studio Code